PaulAlexander23/sufficient-perturbation/README.md

-# Hele-Shaw bubble
+# Sufficient Perturbation

+A finite-element based numerical simulation program to investigate the required perturbation of a bubble enclosed in a Hele-Shaw channel flow for transient and long-term dynamics.

-Extracted from the suplementary material for the article "The influence of invariant solutions on the transient behaviour of an air bubble in a Hele-Shaw channel." published in Proc.
+Adapted from the suplementary material for the article "The influence of invariant solutions on the transient behaviour of an air bubble in a Hele-Shaw channel." published in Proc.
 R. Soc.
 A, 2019 by J. S. Keeler et al.

+Academic correspondence email: johnpaul.alexander@manchester.ac.uk.

 ## Installation